Kent State Golden Flashes football

 The Kent State Golden Flashes football team is a varsity intercollegiate athletic team of Kent State University in Kent, Ohio.
 The team is a member of the Mid-American Conference East division, and competes in the National Collegiate Athletic Association (NCAA) at the Division I level in the Football Bowl Subdivision (FBS).
 The Golden Flashes played their first game in 1920 and since 1969 have played their home games at Dix Stadium.
-Following the 2022 season, Kenni Burns was selected as head coach for the Golden Flashes.
+Kent State is coached by head coach Mark Carney.